imxrt-rs/imxrt-hal/CONTRIBUTING.md

 peripherals, and makes it easier for others to contribute.
 If you run into issues, reach out to the imxrt-rs team.

-If the HAL doesn't yet support your chip family, you'll first need to add support for the family.
+If the HAL doesn't yet support your chip (family), you'll first need to add support for it.
 See the design section of this document for guidance.
 Essentially, you'll define a new chip configuration module under `chip`.
 Use the existing configuration modules as your guide.

-Once the HAL has a feature for a chip family, you're ready to add a board.
+Once the HAL has a feature for a chip (family), you're ready to add a board.
 Here's the `board` files of interest:

-- `board/cfg/board.rs` describes your board's chip and other board-specific configurations.
-See the inline documentation for more guidance.
-Add a definition for your new board here.
+- `board/build.rs` will need a new mapping to a runtime configuration.
+See the existing examples for help, and also consult the `imxrt-rt` documentation.
 - `board/Cargo.toml` will need a new feature to describe your board.
 Use the existing features as an example.
 - `board/src/[your_board_name].rs` is a module that you'll add to specify the hardware